-Council by taking an active role in its work, respecting its working procedures, implementing and complying with its resolutions, and taking action to develop friendly relations among nations; foster tolerance, peaceful coexistence and dialogue; reject racism and all forms of extremism, and strengthen cultural diversity; cooperate with the UPR mechanism and continue to implement the recommendations received in the context of the first two cycles; cooperate with the Council's Special Procedures by responding to communications, facilitating country visits, and following up with mandate-holders.
+Council by taking an active role in its work, respecting Thailand tabled its commitments, voluntary pledges and its working procedures, implementing and complying contributions in support for its candidacy for membership for the period 2010-2013 on 22 February 2010. with its resolutions, and taking action to develop friendly relations among nations; foster tolerance, peaceful coexistence and dialogue; reject racism and all forms of At the national level, Thailand pledged to: support extremism, and strengthen cultural diversity; cooperate the work of the National Human Rights Commission; with the UPR mechanism and continue to implement the strengthen the implementation of human-rights-related recommendations received in the context of the first two legislation and policies; strengthen law enforcement in cycles; cooperate with the Council's Special Procedures line with international human rights standards and norms; by responding to communications, facilitating country promote human rights education; strengthen interfaith visits, and following up with mandate-holders. dialogue; protect the rights of the poor; and engage with civil society.

-At domestic level, Saudi Arabia committed, inter alia, to: continue to strengthen Saudi Arabia's domestic legal framework for the protection of human rights by adopting pertinent laws; review existing domestic laws to ensure compliance with the country's international and regional human rights obligations; continue to implement programmes to foster a culture of human rights and provide human rights education; continue to empower women in order to protect and promote their rights under the Islamic Sharia and international laws and standards; support civil society, strengthening its role and enabling it to play a vital part in promoting and protecting human rights; involve civil society in preparing Saudi Arabia's Treaty Bodies and UPR reports.
+At domestic level, Saudi Arabia committed, inter alia, to: continue to strengthen Saudi Arabia's domestic Regionally, Thailand committed to: strengthen its legal framework for the protection of human rights by contribution to ASEAN; promote regional dialogue; and combat human trafficking and smuggling. adopting pertinent laws; review existing domestic laws to ensure compliance with the country's international and regional human rights obligations; continue to implement Internationally, Thailand undertook to: participate fully in programmes to foster a culture of human rights and the work of the Council and cooperate with its Special provide human rights education; continue to empower Procedures; expedite withdrawal of its reservations to women in order to protect and promote their rights under CEDAW and ICCPR; consider becoming Party to the CED; cooperate closely with Treaty Bodies, including by the Islamic Sharia and international laws and standards; support civil society, strengthening its role and enabling submitting periodic reports in a timely manner; protect the it to play a vital part in promoting and protecting human rights of women, children and persons with disabilities; rights; involve civil society in preparing Saudi Arabia's promote gender equality; and support dialogue on Treaty Bodies and UPR reports. democracy, human security, and religion.

-An analysis of steps taken by Saudi Arabia in fulfilment of its international level pledges shows that Saudi Arabia has not extended a Standing Invitation to Special Procedures and has accepted only 25% of visit requests.
-However, it has replied to 85% of communications received.
-Saudi Arabia continues to make a yearly voluntary contribution to OHCHR.
-Concerning its pledge to support civil society space, Saudi Arabia joined consensus on the Council's 2014 resolution on civil society space, but in 2016 and 2018, when a vote was called, it abstained.
+An analysis of steps taken by Saudi Arabia in fulfilment of Regarding cooperation with Special Procedures, Thailand its international level pledges shows that Saudi Arabia has has only facilitated 43% of visit requests, but replied to not extended a Standing Invitation to Special Procedures over 80% of the communications received during the and has accepted only 25% of visit requests.
+However, period under review.
+Thailand is Party to nearly all the it has replied to 85% of communications received.
+Saudi core conventions, but currently has 2 overdue reports.
+Arabia continues to make a yearly voluntary contribution Thailand has indeed withdrawn its reservations to articles to OHCHR.
+Concerning its pledge to support civil society 6 and 9 of the ICCPR, and its reservations to article 16 space, Saudi Arabia joined consensus on the Council's of CEDAW.
+However, it retains other reservations to those 2014 resolution on civil society space, but in 2016 and treaties.
+2018, when a vote was called, it abstained.
 Saudi Arabia joined consensus on all Council resolutions related with the rights of women.